How to Find and Define Your Family Core Values

 Whatever personal dreams you have for your kids, know this: it starts at home.

-And by including them in the process, they will feel invested and more likely to follow through with the creed.
+By being included in the process, they will feel invested and more likely to follow through with the creed.

 Remember: you’ve got this.
 Together, you’ve got anything!